About these ads

 Have him put his arms through the armpit holes like he was putting on a jacket, then his hands through the hand holes so that his wrists are through and he can grip the fleece in each hand.
 Now, measure where his waist is and cut two small slits about two inches apart in the center of the wings.
 Thread the second half of the salvaged edge strip through these holes so that the long ends can tie around your kid’s waist.

-The wings should now look like this (Henry is holding them up – not wearing them yet):
+The wings should now look like this (H is holding them up – not wearing them yet):

 Now, using the felt, make dinosaur-like designs to decorate your wings and hat.
 This is easy, since no one knows what dinosaurs really looked like!
 We did these oval, spot thingies for the back/outside of the wings.